 1.2 “Authorized Affiliate” means any of Customer's Affiliate(s) which (a) is subject to the data protection laws and regulations of the European Union, the European Economic Area and/or their member states, Switzerland and/or the United Kingdom, and (b) is permitted to use the Services pursuant to the DPA between Customer and LOYALTYLOOP, but has not signed its own agreement or order form with LOYALTYLOOP and is not a "Customer" as defined under this DPA.

 1.3 “Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

-1.4 “Customer Data” means all electronic data submitted by or on behalf of Customer, or an Authorized Affiliate, to SA’s Services.
+1.4 “Customer Data” means all electronic data submitted by or on behalf of Customer, or an Authorized Affiliate, to LOYALTYLOOP’s Services.

 1.5 “DPA” means these terms and conditions including Attachment 1 to Exhibit attached (Standard Contractual Clauses including related Appendices).

 1.6 “Data Protection Laws and Regulations” means all applicable laws and regulations, including laws and regulations of the European Union, the European Economic Area and their member states, Switzerland and the United Kingdom, applicable to the Processing of Personal Data under this DPA, including without limitation the GDPR and laws implementing or supplementing the GDPR.